Ratismal/bot-prefix-list/README.md

 - `+` - haru#4269 (pyraxo#6185)

 ## Contributing
-Make a pull request, adding your own prefix to the list.
+Make a pull request, adding your own prefix to the list in alphabetical order (excluding the example).
 Try not to overlap, but if you already have a public bot running on a prefix used by someone else, it's probably okay to overlap.